Fried Rice (1 Cup) and Kung Pao Chicken (1 Cup)

 Portion Control

-Reduce the portion size of fried rice and Kung Pao chicken you consume.
-Smaller portions can help manage the spike in glucose levels.
+Reduce the amount of fried rice and Kung Pao chicken you consume in one sitting.
+Smaller portions can help in managing blood sugar levels more effectively.

 Opt for Brown Rice